MatthewRoush/EasyLCD/README.md

 # EasyLCD
 Make using liquid crystal displays (LCDs) with Arduino easier.
+This library extends [LiquidCrystal](https://github.com/arduino-libraries/LiquidCrystal) to make it easier to work with liquid crystal displays (LCDs).